cube3power/atsd/sql/scheduled-sql.md

 ### Placeholders

-The placeholders can be included in the `Output Path` and `Email Subject` fields.
+Placeholders can be included in the `Output Path` and `Email Subject` fields.

 #### Date placeholder